-Sparkling sugared cranberries dipped in a red wine syrup – such an easy treat that pops in your mouth!
-Fresh cranberries coated in red wine and sugar is the perfect balance of tart and sweet.
-They are delicious on their own, but also spectacular as cocktail garnish or as cake decorations!
+Sparkling sugared cranberries dipped in a red wine syrup - such an easy treat that pops in your mouth!
+Fresh cranberries coated in red wine and sugar are the perfect balance of tart and sweet.
+They are delicious on their own, but also spectacular as a cocktail garnish or as cake decorations!

 Bring on the Holiday cheer with these sparkling red berries.
 For a lot of us, alcohol is a big part of the Christmas Holidays.
 It makes life a little more festive and fun.
 That is why these red wine cranberries will be extra Christmassy and special.

 We love to sneak in alcohol where we can right?
-I can also recommend these Guinness coffee brownies with Guinness coffee salted caramel, boozy eggnog white russian, cranberry sauce with orange liqueur, or Baileys cupcakes!
+I can also recommend these Guinness coffee brownies with Guinness coffee salted caramel, boozy eggnog white Russian, cranberry sauce with orange liqueur, or Baileys cupcakes!

 What to serve with these red wine sugared cranberries